 Does Your Homeowners Insurance Cover Mold?

-Nasty, unsightly mold can be found anywhere and usually it’s harmless however, issues can arise when mold from consistent moisture goes unresolved.
+For instance, nasty, unsightly mold can be found anywhere and usually it’s harmless.
+However, issues can arise when mold from consistent moisture goes unresolved.
 As a result, moisture leads to widespread growth.
-Coverage of mold damage remediation by your homeowners insurance boils down to the source of that mold.
-Basic policies exclude damage caused by fungi, mold, and bacteria but keep in mind, that doesn’t mean your claim will be denied.
+Therefore, coverage of mold damage remediation by your homeowners insurance boils down to the source of that mold.
+Basic policies exclude damage caused by fungi, mold, and bacteria.
+Keep in mind, that doesn’t mean your claim will be denied.

-If mold results from sudden and accidental causes like a burst pipe, remediation costs should be covered because, technically speaking, the burst pipe is to blame.
+If mold results from sudden and accidental causes like a burst pipe, remediation costs should be covered.
+Technically speaking, the burst pipe is to blame.
 Neglected home maintenance, such as slow leak or exposure to humidity, would more likely be rejected by your provider.

 Prevention is Key to Avoiding Mold Damage

 The safest way to avoid a mold claim is to keep moisture and humidity at a minimum.
-To prevent mold growth, take the following precautions:
+Consequently, to prevent mold growth, take the following precautions: